 The Legacies of Sr. Madeleva Wolff, CSC

 The essays in this multi-disciplinary volume explore the various and sometimes disparate roles Madeleva embodied in life and occupies in the collective memory of American Catholics today.
 Its authors ask: What are the lasting legacies of Sr. Madeleva?
 What do these legacies tell us about the communities that continue to commemorate her?
-And what can Madeleva’s legacies teach us about navigating the realities of today’s world?
-Together, these authors offer inventive perspectives on the rich and complex legacies of Sr. Madeleva as well as American Catholic life today.
+And what can Madeleva's legacies teach us about navigating the realities of today's world?
+Together they offer inventive perspectives on the rich and complex legacies of Sr. Madeleva as well as American Catholic life today.

 Jessica Coblentz is associate professor in the Department of Religious Studies and Theology at St. Mary's College in Notre Dame, IN, and earned her PhD in systematic theology at Boston College.